lefin17/quarter/README.md

 # quarter
-Project of plugin for redmine for analisys workflow projects in numbers.
+This is a plugin for redmine for analisys workflow of issues in current project. not available 4 periods
-4 periods
   - current week,
   - 7 days (now time and minus 7 days)
-  - now month
+  - current month
-  - last month
+  - previous month

+ends - issue that ends in current period and not closed before effeciency - closed/ends